 - Serve the cake for dessert otherwise it is a waste.
 Most people are drunk by the time the dessert comes around anyway so you don’t want to pay for a cake and dessert.

-- Try not to allow family to pressure you into inviting (and therefore paying for) distant family members who you haven’t really had much contact with in YEARS.
-Or if mum really wants her 3rd cousin there, ask that she pays their way.
+- Try not to allow family to pressure you into inviting (and therefore paying for) distant family members who you haven’t really had much contact with in years.
+A good rule, if you haven’t spoken to a person for more than one year, don’t invite them.

 Start saving early…